rohithateappple/MegaGridDocumentation/docs/code/pathfinding.md

 ## FindPath()

-Finds a path between two tile.
-Returns a `FPathStruct` containing the final path array and a `EPathCompleteReason`.
+Finds a path between two tiles.
+Returns an `FPathStruct` containing the final path array and a `EPathCompleteReason`.
 Synchronous function.

 !!! note